anael-seghezzi/CToy/README.md

 CToy is a C(99) live-coding environment based on [TCC](http://bellard.org/tcc/).

 Small, simple, no bullshit.
 Write standard cross-platform code and see the result immediately.
 No installation or compiler required, download (~2mb), run CToy and play.
 Ready for Windows 64 bit and MacOSX 64 bit (linux in progress).
-Ideal for games, image processing, teaching, or anything C can do.
+Ideal for games, image processing, teaching, prototyping...

 Features
 --------